-Candidate for admission to the first year of the UG degree programme shall be required to have passed the higher secondary examination in Arts stream (Academic-80%) or(Vocational - 20%) conducted by the Govt. of Tamil Nadu in the relevant subjects or other examinations accepted as equivalent thereto by the Syndicate, subject to such other conditions as may be prescribed therafter.
+Candidate seeking for admission to the first year B.Com.
+(Coop) shall be required to have passed the higher secondary examination in Arts stream (Academic-80%; Vocational -20%) under the Higher Secondary Board Exam conducted by the Govt. of Tamil Nadu.
+Under Arts stream, the students should have studied Accountancy and Commerce papers compulsorily at the +2 level.